taduska123/the_logic_behind/README.md

 # Routes

-## GET /login
+## GET /api/login
 This link is for getting the token for Authorization (for this project, the token is stored in Cache)

-## GET /users
+## GET /api/users
 This link is for entering the names.

-## POST /users/submit
+## POST /api/users/submit ENDPOINT

 This link is for posting first and last names that the program could tidy up the JSON.
 It combines both names to a full name.
+Also this is the endpoint for the task given by The logic behind.
+It can only process a certain type of an array, like in this example:

+Input:
+{"users": [
+{
+"first_name": "Tom",
+"last_name": "Tucker"
+},
+{
+"first_name": "Tom",
+"last_name": "Tucker"
+}]}

+Output:
+{"users":[{"full_name":"Tom Tucker"},{"full_name":"Tom Tucker"}]}.

 # Controller
 ## UserController
-The controller has 3 functions: index() is used for /login route to return users view create() is used for /users/submit route to handle the data and return a JSON login() is used fore /login to cache a token
+The controller has 3 functions: index() is used for /api/login route to return users view create() is used for /api/users/submit route to handle the data and return a JSON login() is used fore /api/login to cache a token

 # Middleware
 ## EnsureTokenIsValid
-Used in a group to Authorize /users and /users/submit routes by getting a token from cache
+Used in a group to Authorize /api/users and /api/users/submit routes by getting a token from cache

 <p align="center"><a href="https://laravel.com" target="_blank"><img src="https://raw.githubusercontent.com/laravel/art/master/logo-lockup/5%20SVG/2%20CMYK/1%20Full%20Color/laravel-logolockup-cmyk-red.svg" width="400"></a></p>